Montgomery County, Tennessee: History

 The county was named for John Montgomery, a soldier in the American Revolutionary War and an early settler who founded the city of Clarksville.
-It was authorized on 9 April 1796, when the western portion of Tennessee County, which since 1790 had been part of the Territory South of the River Ohio, became part of the new state of Tennessee.
+It was authorized on April 9, 1796, when the western portion of Tennessee County, which since 1790 had been part of the Territory South of the River Ohio, became part of the new state of Tennessee.
 (In 1790, North Carolina had ceded its western lands to the Federal government to create what was also known as the Southwest Territory.)
 The eastern portion of old Tennessee County was, at the same time Montgomery County was formed, combined with land taken from Sumner County to form Robertson County, Tennessee.
 Later acts of the Tennessee General Assembly had further reduced Montgomery County by 1871 to its current size and boundaries.

 Montgomery County was the site of several early saltpeter mines.
 Saltpeter is the main ingredient of gunpowder and was obtained by leaching the earth from local caves.
 Bellamy Cave near Stringtown still contains the remains of two dozen saltpeter leaching vats.
 It appears to have been a large operation.
-Cooper Creek Cave shows evidence of extensive mining and contains the remains of "many saltpeter hoppers".
+Cooper Creek Cave shows evidence of extensive mining and contains the remains of "many saltpeter hoppers."
 Both were probably mined during the War of 1812.
 Dunbar Cave is reported to have been mined for saltpeter during the Mexican War of 1848, but commercial development has destroyed any evidence of this.
 Little mining is likely to have happened here during the Civil War, since the Union Army captured and occupied this part of Tennessee in early 1862.

 Geography

-Montgomery County lies on the north line of Tennessee; its north border abuts the state of Kentucky.
+Montgomery County lies on the northern line of Tennessee; its northern border abuts the state of Kentucky.
 The hilly terrain is marked by drainages and largely covered with trees.
 The Cumberland River meanders westward through the lower central part of the county.
 The highest point on the county terrain (806 ft ASL) is a small hill 3.7 mi ENE from Slayden in Dickson County.

 According to the US Census Bureau, the county has a total area of 544 sqmi, of which 539 sqmi is land and 4.7 sqmi (0.9%) is water.

+Unlike most of Tennessee, a sizable part of northern Montgomery County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+Most of Clarksville in particular is north of the Sun Belt.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.